Welcome to Upchurch and Allied Families, a resource for linking,

 Who WE ARe

-Belle Lewter West, Olive A. Morgan, Mae Davenport Cox, Robert Phillip Upchurch, and almost 1000 cooperators have worked over sixty years to research and document the genealogy and associated history of the Upchurches and many families who were associated with them in colonial North Carolina.
+Belle Lewter West, Olive A. Morgan, Mae Davenport Cox, Robert Phillip Upchurch, and almost 1000 cooperators have worked over sixty years to research and document the genealogy and associated history of the Upchurches and many other families who were associated with them in colonial Virginia and later, North Carolina.

 Now, thanks to modern information technology and genealogy, membership fees from many, generous monetary gifts by a few and the labor of dozens of dedicated volunteers, an extensive, ever expanding collection of information has been gathered, organized, and placed online.